rumblefishdev/jsonrpc-proxy/README.md

 ### Build ECR container with nginx

-Our service runs `nginx` container on ECS cluster which fetches it's config from S3 bucket.
+Our service runs `nginx` container on ECS cluster which fetches its config from S3 bucket.
 The image of this service needs to be available on some AWS account as jsonrpc-proxy.
 You can build and upload image with following commands: